Sports and Mental Health: Boost Your Mind with Physical Activity

 The Power of Social Connection

 Sports often bring people together.
-Sports foster social connections, whether joining a local soccer team, experiencing group fitness classes, or enjoying a pickup basketball with friends.
+Sports foster social connections, whether or not joining a local soccer crew, experiencing group health instructions, or enjoying a pickup basketball with buddies.
 These ties make people feel like they belong and feel less lonely and alone.

 Mind and Body in Harmony